-We recently held an in-depth focus group with some of the top-performing real estate agents and brokers in the St. Louis area.
+We recently held an in-depth focus group with some of the top-performing real estate agents and brokers in the St. Louis area to explore how we can improve the state of real estate AI.
 Some were independent, others were part of a firm.
 One of our group actually sits on the board of the local MLS.

 It was a robust sampling of the real estate industry, and we learned a great deal.